zunnurw/wafiybot/README.md

   <img src="overview/3.png" alt="Features 3" width="300"/>
 </div>

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any features or bug fixes.

+## License

+This project is licensed under the MIT License.

 ## Installation

 To run **𝗪𝗮𝗳𝗶𝘆𝕭𝖔𝖙𝓥2** locally, you need to set up the bot environment and install the required dependencies.